julelang/manual/src/std/bufio.md

 ```jule
 async fn Scan(mut *self)!: bool
 ```
 Advances the \[Scanner\] to the next token, which will then be available through the \[Scanner\.Token\] or \[Scanner\.Text\] method\.
-It returns false when there are no more tokens, either by reaching the end of the input or an exceptional\.
-After Scan returns false, without any exceptional, it means EOF\.
-Any exceptional will be forwarded\.
+It returns false when there are no more tokens, either by reaching the end of the input or an error\.
+After Scan returns false, without any error, it means EOF\.
+Any error will be forwarded\.
 Scan panics if the split function returns too many empty tokens without advancing the input\.
 This is a common error mode for scanners\.

 ### Split
 ```jule